arthurgassner/swissenergy-frontend/docs/modelling.md

 [^2]: We all know that itch.
 [^3]: When I talk about complexity here, I don't mean amount of parameters -- although it is usually correlated -- but complexity of the overall ML lifecycle of our approach.
 We are building a full-fledged solution -- along with tooling to maintain, fix and update our solution.
 Its complexity goes beyond how many fake-neurons our model has.

 Young and freshly out-of-college, we could let our excitement win and dive straight into implementing the most complex ML-based time-series prediction model.
-Assuming that surely complexity and modernity are synonymous with performance.
+Assuming that surely complexity and modernity are synonymous with performance, _right_?
 This would be a mistake, as our goal is _not_ to build the best model, but to answer the need of the business.[^4]

-[^4]: If that's what you want to do, academy/research has a higher density of such problem statements
+[^4]: If that's what you want to do, academy/research has a higher density of such problem statements.

 !!! tip "There is such a thing as good-enough"
     Most industry problems have a "this is good-enough" threshold.